stefuraciustin310-cloud/Simple-Galaxy-Evolution-Model/README.md

     Install the required Python dependencies

-    Run the Jupyter notebooks to reproduce the simulations and plots
+    Run the Jupyter notebook to reproduce the simulations and plots